dikasvieln/amDevBlog/src/pages/ux-research/index.md

 ---

 Hi folks, this week will be discussing about user experience research or in short called UX Research.
 As an UI UX dev Enthusiast, I'm often curious about UX Research and all study about it.
-So with this article, Hopefuly that you find it useful as an introduction about UX Research.
+Hopefuly, you'll find it useful as a new UX Researcher.

 ## Definition
-As definition about UX Research it is a field study to understanding best approach of human insights and journey to meet their requirement and realistic context for a better design process.
+The definition of UX Research is a field study to understand the best approach of human insights and journey to meet their requirement and realistic context for a better design process.

-UX research can be various and daunting because the behaviors, motivations and needs to be generated as insight about your users.
-The process of UX research can be categorize as flow by including user interview, surveysm focus groupsm card sorting, usability testing, and more.
+UX research can be various and daunting because of the behaviors, motivations, and needs to be generated as insight about your users.
+The process of UX research can be categorized as flow by including user interviews, surveys focus on groups card sorting, usability testing, and more.

 ## Stages of UX Flow
 The stages of UX Research could begin with qualitative measures, to determine the needs and motivation so it will be describe the purpose of the result design process meant to be.
 After that, by using quantitative measures to make sure the test will result in real data.